JackXueIndiana/DeepSeek-R1-Install-Win11/README.md

 The first step is to install Ollama on your computer.
 You can download it from its [official website](https://ollama.com/).
 Run the installer file to install Ollama on your computer.
 After installing Ollama, visit its official website again and click on the Models tab on the top.

 ## Install DeepSeek R1 model with cmd
-I select the smallest model, deepseek-r1:1.5b, by in a CMD window run
+I select the smallest model, deepseek-r1:1.5b, by in a CMD window running this command:
 ~~~
 ollama run deepseek-r1:1.5b
 ~~~